-- In-depth understanding of computer systems hardware, as well as the relation between hardware and software. - · Capability of programming microprocessors and microcontrollers in C and assembly. - Hands-on experience on applications of microcontrollers.
+- In-depth understanding of computer systems hardware, as well as the relation between hardware and software. - Capability of programming microprocessors and microcontrollers in C and assembly. - Hands-on experience on applications of microcontrollers. - Basic understanding of the hardware of IoT.